Officialibn1/unlimi/README.md

       npm run build
     ```

-  > There are no environment variables, so everything should work fine with a .env file
+  > There are no environment variables, so everything should work fine without a .env file

 <br /><br />
 > ## You might notice that all product images are the same